CaseyClarke/Obsidian-Files/PHYS 124/Labs/Lab 4.md

 $m_td_1 sin(50) - m_A(d_1+d_2) = 0$
 $m_t(0.041)(0.766) = 0.4740625(0.16)$
 $m_t= \frac{0.4740625(0.16)}{0.041(0.766)} = 2.41514360313 \space kg$
+$m_t =  2.41514360313 \space kg$
 We found $m_{t,exp} = 2.350 \space kg$ with $\delta m_{t,exp} = 0.03 \space kg$
 so $m_{t,exp} = 2.35 \pm 0.03 \space kg$
 The experimental value of $m_t$ is within 3 error interval from the expected value so we are in disagreement with it.
-The only thing that  actually (mathematically) changed from Q2 to Q4 was us measuring the uncertainty more accurately and a slight difference in $m_t$ measurement
+The only thing that actually (mathematically) changed from Q2 to Q4 was us measuring the uncertainty more accurately and a slight difference in $m_t$ measurement.
+The angle is different but the forces are the same.

 # Question 5